Night-of-Serenity/Project-Landing_page/README.md

 # Project-Landing_page

-This is exercise project for practice lay out webpage from [https://www.theodinproject.com/lessons/foundations-landing-page]
+This is exercise project for practice lay out webpage from [https://www.theodinproject.com/lessons/foundations-landing-page] You can visit this webpage online on [https://nightz2code.github.io/Project-Landing_page/]

 ### Reference for images used in this webpage
 - Mixed fruits picture by Trang Doan